 My dad arrived in Oklahoma City at midnight.
 His wife had stayed in China, hoping to obtain a visa in the near future.
 “I was looking for someone who held up a sign with my name,” he said.
 “I was hoping someone was there.
 But there was no such thing.”

-As he wandered the terminal, a kindly old white man approached him and asked if he was Zhili (I assumed he botched the pronunciation).
-My dad said he was; was he the man from the university?
-No, the man said, he was from the local church that had just launched a study group for Chinese students.
-Would he be interested in attending?
+As he wandered the terminal, a kindly old white man approached him.
+The man said, he was from the local church that had just launched a study group for Chinese students.
+Would my dad be interested in attending?

 During the day, my dad went to his science classes; during the evenings, he read the Bible aloud, one or two hours at a time.
 It was the first book he read in English.
 On Sundays, he went to church.
 He had heard about evolution before and had kind of taken it for granted.
 “But when I first read the Bible, I was immediately concerned with whether evolution was true, or God’s creation was true,” he told me.
 “One of them has to be true, right?
 It cannot be both true, right?”